Jumeirah Mosque Dubai

 Jumeirah Mosque Tour

 A tour of the Mosque is your chance to get to know Dubai’s culture, history, and heritage up close.
-The benefit of having a guided Dubai city tour is that you get to know everything firsthand from an expert.
-The mosque tour is carried out under Sheikh Muhammad Centre for Cultural Understanding, an initiative by the ruler of Dubai to aid the communication and understanding between the cultures.
+A guided Dubai city tour allows you to learn everything firsthand from an expert.
+The mosque tour is carried out under the Sheikh Muhammad Centre for Cultural Understanding, an initiative by the ruler of Dubai to aid communication and understanding between cultures.

 It is a perfect opportunity to ask the emiratis why they dress the way they do, or why they greet in a particular way, etc., without offending anybody.
 You will also learn more about Islam, which has been part of the native people’s lives for centuries.